MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/develop-with-typescript.md

 The `script` tag loads RequireJS and uses the tag's `data-main` attribute to tell RequireJS which JavaScript file to load at start up.
 In this case, it's loading `scripts/startup.js`.
 The project doesn't have a `scripts/startup.js` file right now, so don't go looking for it; it will magically appear when you build the application (we'll explain in a minute).

+> [!NOTE]
-> **Note:** If you want to use another module manager, simply remove the script tag and replace it with one that loads your module manager of choice.
+> If you want to use another module manager, simply remove the script tag and replace it with one that loads your module manager of choice.

 The project's `www\lib` folder stores the RequireJS JavaScript library used by the application and is added automatically by Visual Studio.